 It would also be a good extra guitar to have if you are a more serious musician but want something in a different tuning, with different strings or just to have something else to play or take with you for gigs or on holiday where you don’t want to risk your more expensive guitar.

 For the price I would definitely give the 110e a thumbs up for value for money.
-It comes under my under $1,000 series of reviews but it’s pretty close to fitting in the under $500 category with a street price of $599 (MSRP $798).
+It comes under my under $1,000 series of reviews but it’s pretty close to fitting in the under $500 category with a street price of around $599 (MSRP $798).

 For that price you get an Ebony fretboard and bridge, a solid Sitka Spruce top and Taylor’s quality of construction.
-It would be tough to find something better for $600.
+It would be tough to find something better for around $600.
 It has a really balanced and consistent tone and a nice feel playability-wise.

 More Info and Where to Buy